So, you just got a Chromebook and you want to learn how to copy and paste quickly.

 This involves a single step extra, but it’s really no issue.
 Some web pages with other objects on the screen other than text may cause issues, so make sure you highlight only what you want.
 This works best for documents and word processors.

 Step 1.
 Place your mouse cursor over any part of the entire page you want to copy, and then click on it to select that page.
-You’re telling your Chromebook which page you want to copy in case you have multiple pages open.
+You’re telling your laptop which page you want to copy in case you have multiple pages open.

 Step 2.
 Press “Ctrl + A” to select everything on that page.
 You’ll see the whole page get selected.
 If you highlight objects you don’t want, you’re better off using Method 1.